mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 Software Literacy - The calculus of literacy
 -----------------------------------

-Calculus is the mathematics of chnage.
+Calculus is the mathematics of change.
 Computers model functions and are exceptionally useful for working through changing things

-We live in a changing world - chnage of business size or costs.
+We live in a changing world - change of business size or costs.
 All of which can be described by software (more effectively i think and more widely than "real" mathematics)

 So as we walk though the world that is being changed by software t is software that will enable us to describe those changes - and to be able to manage those changes.

-Software literacy will become part of the core fabric because software is core to why the world is changing - because it enables us to describe predict chnage - the models in our heads need to be externalised to be more shared, validated and reviewed
+Software literacy will become part of the core fabric because software is core to why the world is changing - because it enables us to describe predict change - the models in our heads need to be externalised to be more shared, validated and reviewed

 (political models especially)
 Why are companies big or small?